singh-man/books/designPattern/030_dp_behavioral.md

 ![](media/image2.png)

-key idea here is that the concrete command registers itself with the Invoker and the Invoker calls it back, executing the command on the Receiver.
+Key idea here is that the concrete command registers itself with the Invoker and the Invoker calls it back, executing the command on the Receiver.

 Command : Action and receiver are bounded in Command Object.